chmduquesne/persistentdicts/README.rst

 Done:

+-  kyotocabinet
 -  sqlite
--  kyotocabinet
+-  cassandra

 Planned:

--  cassandra
 -  leveldb
+-  redis

-You can request new formats on the bug tracker.
+You can request new formats on the |bug tracker|.

 Short documentation
 ===================